quoctantran/100DaysOfCode/crypto-notebook.md

 - Conversion Line moves below Base Line (momentum)
 ### Stochastics and RSI (Relative Strength Index)
 Oscillators: to determine the strength of a trend or to predict tops and bottoms because of overbought and oversold conditions, signal to enter or exit.
 So it's good for short term.
+If the price makes a higher high, while the RSI only makes a lower high, a bearish signal is generated and vice versa.
+RSI is more useful in trending markets, and stochastics are more useful in sideways or choppy markets.
+The RSI was designed to measure the speed of price movements, while the stochastic oscillator formula works best in consistent trading ranges.
 ### Bollinger band:
 Show support & resistance
+### Volume oscillator
+A volume oscillator measures volume by measuring the relationship between two moving averages.
+14/28 is conservative.
+5/20 is for short term.
+This indicator plots positive values above the zero line and negative values below the line.
+A positive value suggests there is enough market support to continue driving price activity in the direction of the current trend.
+A negative value suggests there is a lack of support, that prices may begin to become stagnant or reverse.
+If a market is rallying, the volume oscillator should rise.
+When the issue becomes overbought, the oscillator will reverse its direction.

 ## Indicators used at the same time.
 MACD, stochastics and RSI may be part of the same "family".
 So they may be redundant.
 We can pick one from each group below.